irfanhakim-as/homelab-wiki/topics/proxmox.md

 > [!IMPORTANT]
 > Proceed with this part of the guide only if you have an even number of Proxmox nodes in your cluster (i.e. `2`).

+This details the process of adding a QDevice to achieve and sustain a high availability environment in an even-numbered cluster.

 1. Prepare an external device (i.e. Raspberry Pi) that will serve as the QDevice.
 The following are some recommendations and considerations for the QDevice: